Why the 'Trauma Stored in the Body' Model Fails Under Scientific Review.

 The prediction model can.

-How this changes treatment.
+How this changes trauma treatment?

 When people are told their trauma is buried in their body, they learn to be passive — waiting for the right technique to unlock them.
 They measure progress as release.
 They can spend years in inpatient depression treatment or residential mental health programmes without building the one thing recovery actually requires: the capacity to move forward.